 Research using social media on hydroelectricity (Chen, Parkins and Sherren 2018; 2019) initiated a new research interest in culturomics, coined by Michel et al. (2011) who created the Google Ngram viewer, built on the Google Books database, as akin to a microscope or telescope for culture.
-We have noticed many ecologists engaging in research using social media in superficial ways, bypassing social science, but believe culturomics must emerge from a curiosity about human behavior and cultural trends, satisfied through measuring aspects of cultural output (Sherren et al. 2017b).
-We are working now to develop the practice of landscape culturomics, expanding into photo-based and archival datasets, as well as experimenting with machine learning analytical methods, to advance the practice of social impact assessment for landscape change, including a recent dykeland case study.
+We have noticed many researchers using social media in superficial ways, bypassing social science, but believe culturomics must emerge from a curiosity about human behavior and cultural trends, satisfied through measuring aspects of cultural output (Sherren et al. 2017b).
+We are working now to develop the practice of landscape culturomics, expanding into photo-based and archival datasets, as well as experimenting with machine learning analytical methods, to advance the practice of social impact assessment for landscape change (Sherren et al. 2017a; Jaric et al. 2020), including a recent dykeland case study (Chen et al. 2020).
 A SSHRC Insight Grant led by my colleague Mike Smit is providing us the venue to do so.

 Chen, Y., Caesemaecker, C., Rahman, H.M.T. and Sherren, K. 2020.
 Comparing cultural ecosystem service delivery in dykelands and marshes using Instagram: A case of the Cornwallis (Jijuktu’kwejk) River, Nova Scotia, Canada.
 Ocean and Coastal Management, 193, 105254.